 Yahoo!
 Search Marketing, formerly named Overture., is a large pay-per-click search provider.
 You write ads for your website, and they appear in the search results and content sites with ads delivered by YSM.
+Yahoo! controls about 20% of the US search market.

 Before the end of 2006, most keywords were editorially reviewed prior to appearing in search results, but with the launch of YSM's long-awaited Panama platform, most keywords are automatically approved and running within a couple minutes.